 Explore the Wellness Wheel: Nutrition

-While there is no one way of eating that is healthier than others, we
+While there is no one way of eating that is healthier than others, we can arrange healthy eating into a simple mantra: balance, variety, moderation, adequacy.

 Balance

-Eating a balance of important nutrients is essential to good health!
-One way we can look at balance in our meals is to use the healthy eating tool The Plate Method.
-There are several iterations of this idea from USDA, Harvard, The American Diabetes Association, and even a set of culturally relevant versions from The Institute for Family Health.
+Plate Method.
+There are several iterations of this idea from USDA, Harvard, The American Diabetes Association, and even a set of culturally relevant versions

 Basically, the idea is the same for all of them.
 Take your plate, about 9 inches across, and divide it in half.
 Half the plate should be filled with mostly vegetables and some fruits.
 For the other half, divide into two equal parts about ¼ of the plate.
 One of those should be filled with protein foods (like meat, eggs, beans, soy, or dairy) and the other with starches, which includes starchy vegetables (like potatoes, peas, and corn) and grains (like pasta, rice, and bread).